alismael/remote-data/README.md

 ### Required Peer Dependencies

-These libraries are not bundled with RemoteData and required at runtime:
+These libraries are not bundled with remote-data and required at runtime:

 * [**react**](https://www.npmjs.com/package/react)